sac3g15/CoastSat_noc/README.md

 A Jupyter Notebook combines formatted text and code.
 To run the code, place your cursor inside one of the code sections and click on the `run cell` button and progress forward.

 ### 3. Retrieval of the satellite images - Process shoreline mapping tool
-To retrieve from the GEE server the available satellite images cropped around the user-defined region of coastline for the particular time period of interest, the following variables are required:
+The jupyter notebook is where you can customise the processing to your needs - i.e. boundaries of study area and time, the following variables are required:

 Task time = ~10 mins

-1. Open Jupyter Notebook (following instructions in ‘Usage’)
-    1. Download ‘CoastSat-master_vSC’ and navigate to StudyArea_shoreline, copy, then rename StudyArea_shoreline.ipyNote:.
-E.g. ‘Tunisia_shoreline_2000_2020’
-    2. Edit the following variables:
-2. `Coordinate_List`- list of the coordinates of the region of interest (longitude/latitude pairs in WGS84) - see below for an example of how to extract ROI coordinates
+1. `Coordinate_List`- list of the coordinates of the region of interest (longitude/latitude pairs in WGS84) - see below for an example of how to extract ROI coordinates
-3. `All_dates` - dates over which the images will be retrieved (e.g., `dates = ['2017-12-01', '2018-01-01']`)
+2. `All_dates` - dates over which the images will be retrieved (e.g., `dates = ['2017-12-01', '2018-01-01']`)
-4. `All_sats`: satellite missions to consider (e.g., `sat_list = ['L7', 'L8', 'S2']` for Landsat 7, 8 and Sentinel-2 collections)
+3. `All_sats`: satellite missions to consider (e.g., `sat_list = ['L7', 'L8', 'S2']` for Landsat 7, 8 and Sentinel-2 collections)
-5. `Sitename`: name of the site (this is the name of the subfolder where the images and other accompanying files will be stored)
+4. `Sitename`: name of the site (this is the name of the subfolder where the images and other accompanying files will be stored)
-6. `Settings`
+5. `Settings`
     1. `Output_epsg` = Country-specific coordinate system (see https://epsg.io/)

+There are additional parameters (`min_beach_size`, `buffer_size`, `min_length_sl`, `cloud_mask_issue` and `sand_color`) that can be tuned to optimise the shoreline detection in a specific area.

 ### 3.1 Example of how to create a coordinate list at study site
 This section demonstrates a simple way to create a coordinate list of a study area needed for the code above.
 It creates boxes around the coastline which are used as the limits to download a subset of satellite images.
 The coastline can be manually delineated if a small study area is here a country-scale analysis